turingschool/front-end-curriculum/lessons/module-2/advanced-scope.md

 ## Global, Functional, and Block Scope

 Now that we understand how the interpreter works and a little bit about the concept of the execution context, we can dive deeper into the concept of scope.
 The first thing to address is that scope and the execution context are _not_ technically the same thing, although you'll often see these terms used interchangeably.
-Whereas execution context is a concept that roughly equates to the 'environment' a function executes in (among other things - remember our conceptual object mentioned above?), scope is literally the scope in which a variable or value can be accessed.
+Whereas execution context is a concept that roughly equates to the 'environment' a function executes in (among other things - remember our conceptual object mentioned above), scope is literally the scope in which a variable or value can be accessed.

 At the most basic level, variables/values can be either globally or locally scoped.
 Take the following example: